 Plastic surgery.
 Gender Unit

-This treatment is recommended for those adults with documented gender dysphoria who have undergone the necessary psychological evaluations and hormonal treatments to reach the final transition stage.
+This treatment is aimed at those adults with documented gender dysphoria who have undergone the necessary psychological evaluations and hormonal treatments to reach the final transformation

-This surgery is performed under general anaesthesia and usually takes between 5 to 7 hours.
+This surgery is performed under general anaesthesia and usually lasts 10 to 12 hours.

 The intervention consists of;